Kryps1s/kryps1s.github.io/about.md

 ### Non Coding Hobbies/Personal Achievements

-- **beekeeping** 🐝: Involved in a beekeeping collective funded by a community organization that provides meals-on-wheels service to the elderly.
+- **beekeeping** 🐝: Involved in a beekeeping collective funded by a community organization that provides a meals-on-wheels service to the elderly.
 Our bees pollinate a rooftop hydroponic garden that is used in the meals, how cool is that!?
 - **running** 🏅: 2022 Montreal Marathon Finisher 4:26:45
 - **chess nerd** ♟️: [my chess.com profile](https://www.chess.com/member/petriecat)
 - **wannabe polyglot** 🌎 : English ⭐⭐⭐⭐⭐ French ⭐⭐⭐⭐ Mandarin ⭐